 Day 12: To Hue (UNESCO) via China Beach, Imperial Forbidden City

 Today, we drive to Hue.
 Serving as Vietnam's capital from 1802 - 1945, Hue has traditionally been one of the country's cultural, religious and educational centers.
 We stop at China Beach and then continue on to the Cham Museum in Danang.

-Day 11: Perfume River Boat Trip - Royal Tombs
+Day 13: Perfume River Boat Trip - Royal Tombs- Fly to Hanoi

-We fly to Hanoi and upon arrival, we drive to Halong Bay.
+After breakfast we drive to Halong Bay.
 Halong Bay has thousands of weathered limestone islands that rise from the warm turquoise waters of the bay.
-Visually, Halong Bay is just spectaculer!
+Visually, Halong Bay is just spectacular!
 We board our boat in time for lunch.

 This morning we continue to explore Halong Bay by boat.
 For early risers, the sunrise from the upper deck is a lovely way to greet the day from the water.
-Disembark at noon and journey back to Hanoi for lunch and a few more sites including Ngoc Son Temple and the Hanoi Opera House.
+Disembark at noon and journey back to Hanoi for lunch and (time permitting) visits to the Ngoc Son Temple and the Hanoi Opera House.
 Tonight, we have dinner at a local restaurant and take in a performance of the famous water-puppets.

 Luang Prabang is known as a Mecca for Theravada Buddhism and has about 80 monasteries with approximately 1200 monks.
 For those who would like to experience the monks going on a 6 AM alms-round, your tour leader will be more then happy to organize this with offerings of rice for you to give to the monks as they walk by in a straight line.

 Day 19: Luang Prabang - Kuang Sy Waterfall, K'hmu Villages